Free delivery for purchases over 50 EUR

 It is easier than you might think to learn to say “no”: for example, if you make sure you have a reusable bag beforehand, you can avoid the plastic ones available in the shops, and if you take your own utensils to the picnic, you can avoid disposable ones.
 The philosophy is also critical of fast fashion, suggesting that people should trade clothes more often and renew them themselves.
 If they really need new clothes, they should prefer creators who use natural, sustainable fabrics more often.
 Unnecessary correspondence should also be avoided, as many printed newsletters end up in the trash anyway.

 Zero waste supporters value quality over quantity, which can be seen in any area of life.
-Rather than fast fashion, you can opt for quality clothes made from durable fabrics and prefer to easy-to-style, multi-season clothing.
+Rather than fast fashion, you can opt for quality clothes made from durable fabrics and prefer to easy-to-style multi-season clothing.
 Instead of relying on the advertisements that keep popping up, you can discover eco-friendly cleaners or make your own.
 Those are just a few examples, but the principle is obvious: choose and buy consciously, focusing on personal needs and high quality that guarantees durability.

-If an item has worn out, there’s no need to throw it away – by finding another use for it, and you can successfully continue using it.
-For instance, worn clothes will make great cloths, and you can reuse nicely unwrapped gift paper for other gifts.
+If an item has worn out, there’s no need to throw it away – by finding another use for it, you can successfully continue using it.
+For instance, worn clothes will make great clothes, and you can reuse nicely unwrapped gift paper for other gifts.
 All you need is a bit of creative thinking – you’d be surprised how many things really deserve a second life!

 It is also worth choosing reusable products over disposable ones – that is what zero-waste products are all about.
 Reusable shopping bags, in particular, are rapidly gaining popularity.
 The design of these products is developed, making them part of your image while at the same time reflecting a confident attitude.
 It would be best to avoid disposable tableware: alternatives can be found even when preparing for a picnic or a longer hike.